paramraghavan/123ofaws/aws-fargate/setup_ecs_rol_policy.md

 ##  ecsTaskExecutionRole

-This role is used by the task defination to  excute the AWS services used by the container
+This role will be used by the task defination to  excute the AWS services used by the container

 ### Create Role ecsTaskExecutionRole
 - IAM, Create role.